manuel-serrano/hiphop/doc/api.md

 * `sigs\_assoc`: a hashmap that keys are names of signals of the callee module, and values are names of signals of the caller module.

-A module can "call" another module via the run instruction.
+A module can "call" another module with this instruction.
 The callee module is expanded inside the caller.
 In order to access to input and output signals of the callee, we have to maps those signals on the caller signals.